 Edge computing architecture makes it possible for autonomous vehicles to collect, process, and share data between vehicles and to broader networks in real time with almost no latency.
 Combined with a network of edge data centers geographically positioned to collect and relay critical data to municipalities, emergency response services, and auto manufacturers, edge-enabled vehicles will offer unparalleled reliability without crippling network infrastructures.

-Edge computing makes it possible for devices regulating utilities and other public services to respond to changing conditions in near real-time.
-Coupled with the rising number of autonomous vehicles and the ever-expanding Internet of Things (IoT), smart cities have the potential to transform how people live and utilize services in an urban environment.
-Since edge computing relies upon devices collecting data to carry out basic processing tasks, the city of the future will have the ability to react dynamically to changing conditions as they occur.
+Edge computing architecture makes it possible for devices regulating utilities and other public services to respond to changing conditions in near real-time.
+Coupled with the rising number of autonomous vehicles and the ever-expanding internet of things, smart cities have the potential to transform how people live and utilize services in an urban environment.
+Since all edge computing use cases rely upon devices collecting data to carry out basic processing tasks, the city of the future will have the ability to react dynamically to changing conditions as they occur.

 Perhaps no industry stands to benefit more from IoT devices than the manufacturing sector.
 By incorporating data storage and computing into industrial equipment, manufacturers can gather data that will allow for better predictive maintenance and energy efficiency, allowing them to reduce costs and energy consumption while maintaining better reliability and productive uptime.
 Smart manufacturing techniques informed by ongoing data collection and analysis will also help companies to customize production runs to better meet consumer demands.

 Edge computing can also provide great advantages to industries operating where bandwidth is low or non-existent.
 Offshore oil rigs, for instance, can utilize edge computing architecture to gather, monitor, and process data on a variety of environmental factors without having to depend upon a distant data center infrastructure.